hyperhyperspace/hyperhyperspace-core/DATA.md

 ```

-Object authorship is established an verified using identities:
+Object authorship is established and verified using identities:

 ```js
 let ms = new MutableSet<Person>();